Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 In general, the prices listed on the Alibaba website tend to be much higher than what you can actually get when you start negotiating with your supplier.

-Overall, you should reach out to as many suppliers as you can and get as many quotes as you can so you can get an idea of the range of prices for your product.
+Overall, you should reach out to multiple suppliers and get as many quotes as you can so you can get an idea of the range of prices for your product.

 Sometimes, it also helps to check prices on 1688.com to make sure that the quotes you are getting are in the right ballpark.